-- The provider must inform parents/carers of the Inadequate outcome and make available the Inspection Report. - The provider must inform MKCC. - MKCC will contact the provider to ensure they understand funding will be removed, current children will be removed and no new children must be admitted to the setting.
-MKCC will consider an appropriate timescale for removing funding. - The provider will be invited and expected to attend supportive action planning meetings in order to return to at least 'Good'.
+- The provider must inform parents/carers of the 'Inadequate' outcome and make available the inspection report. - The provider must inform MKCC about their 'Inadequate' outcome. - Following publication of the provider's inspection report, MKCC will contact the provider to ensure they understand that funding will be removed, their current children will be removed and no new children to be admitted to the setting. - MKCC will consider an appropriate timescale for removing funding and inform the provider. - The provider will be expected to attend action planning meetings with MKCC in order to return to at least 'Good'.